BIG HEAD

 http://www.lunatunesfreestyles.com/horse_ulcers.htm

-Although there are many reasons for behavioural changes the most common would stem from inexperienced handling, lack of exercise or over feeding.
+Although there are many reasons for behavioral changes the most common would stem from inexperienced handling, lack of exercise or over feeding.

 The horse evolved to survive on a low protein diet, and all processed feeds today exceed the protein requirements of any horse other than the top athletes of horses.
 Like feeding a child red cordial and sugars he will invariably have so much stored energy that he will express it in less than pleasing ways, bucking, bolting etc. The higher the protein the worse this will be.
 Hot feeds are grains, of which most pelleted feeds are comprised.